|

 II.
 The E-Commerce Process.

-*Step 4* of the list above is aiming to build your customers' confidence and trust with regards to the online transaction.
+*Step 4* of the list above is aiming to build your

 "85 percent of Web users surveyed reported that a lack of security made them uncomfortable sending credit card numbers over the Internet".